-- You can work from anywhere - As long as you have a high quality & reliable Internet connection, you can literally make money teaching English online.
+- You can work from anywhere - As long as you have a high-quality & reliable Internet connection, you can literally make money teaching English online.

 - You can teach English online part-time or full-time.
 English teachers all over the world teach online to make extra money on the side of their full- or part-time job at a local school.
-Other English teachers teach English online full-time, which offers more flexibility in terms of begin able to move from location to location at will.
+Other English teachers teach English online full-time, which offers more flexibility in terms of being able to move from location to location at will.